ZosiaZamoyska/electromagnetichaptic/README.md

-# electromagnetichaptic
-Electromagnetic haptic interface
+# Electromagnetic haptic interface for robust interaction in metaverse platform